Chandrayee/CTRL-SIMP/README.md

 # CTRL-SIMP

-This repo contains the Med-EASi dataset and models for controllable medical text simplification.
-The models are released with the first ever medical dataset with fine-grained annotations of elaboration, replacement, deletion and insertion.
-The model is trained in a multi-angle fashion like MACAW (https://github.com/allenai/macaw), so that, in addition to simplifying the medical text and can also separately predict the content of the expert text that are likely to be difficult for people to understand.
+This repo contains the Med-EASi (Medical dataset for Elaborative and Abstractive Simplification) dataset and models for controllable medical text simplification.

 ## Models
-We add two types of controllability into text simplification, by using a multi-angle training approach.
+We finetune T5-large with a combination of prompting and in filling to add two types of controllability into text simplification.
-- **$CTRL-SIM_{ip}$: position-aware**
+- **$CTRL-SIM_{ip}$: position-aware, where label=annotated data**
-- **$CTRL-SIM$: position-agnostic**
+- **$CTRL-SIM$: position-agnostic, where label=content of the expert text that must be edited, type of edit and the unannotated simple text**

 The models are trained with python version 3.8.10 and torch 1.10 (cu-11.3).
 The model using T5-large was trained on two CUDA devices (GeForce RX 3080 each).